 Promptbooks

-The Folger has about 2,000 promptbooks, roughly half of which are for Shakespeare productions.
+The Folger has almost 2,000 promptbooks, roughly half of which are for Shakespeare productions.
 Promptbooks, the marked copies of plays prepared for professional productions, are among the best evidence for details of staging, effects, costumes, and cuts and adaptations of the text.
 Some of them are working promptbooks, reflecting the process of creating a production by its makers; others were produced as souvenirs, designed to capture the end result of a production, rather than its creation.

-Costumes and props
+Costumes and Props

-The Folger performance collection includes about three dozen complete or partial costumes, most of them from 19th-century or early 20th-century Shakespeare productions.
-Stage props include crowns, scepters, swords, money (for the character of Shylock), and a tambourine.
+The Folger collection includes about three dozen complete or partial costumes, most of them from 19th-century or early 20th-century Shakespeare productions.
+Stage props include crowns, scepters, swords, and money (for the character of Shylock).
+Actors and actresses represented by full or partial costumes include the married team of E.H.
+Sothern and Julia Marlowe, Ada Rehan, Lewis Waller, Charles Kean, Edwin Booth, and Herbert Beerbohm Tree.